 Was your mom a good cook?
 Did your dad give you any advice?

-I realize, this might be a difficult exercise for you, but I would challenge you to take the time to truly think and see if there’s anything you can find that your parents did well.
+I realize this might be a difficult exercise for you, but I would challenge you to take the time to truly think and see if you can find anything that your parents did well.

 What Do You Want to Do Differently Than Your Parents Did?

 Of course, you will probably have a running list of things you would like to do differently in your own parenting.
 And you know what?
 That’s not a bad motivator!
-Use the things your parents didn’t do in your own childhood to parent your own kids in a gentle manner.
+Use the things your parents didn’t do in your childhood to parent your kids gently.

-What Ways Were You Hurt By Your Parents as a Child?
+Did Your Parents hurt you as a Child?

-If your parents hurt you when you were growing up, either physically, or emotionally, then use the hurts you experienced as a motivator to never hurt your kids in the same way and in essence, become more compassionate as a parent.
+If your parents hurt you when you were growing up, either physically or emotionally, then use the hurts you experienced as a motivator to never hurt your kids in the same way and essence — become more compassionate as a parent.

-Let those emotional scars be used as a reminder not to do the same things to your children.
-It would be very easy for you to follow in the same pattern, but you don’t have to!
+Let those emotional scars be a reminder not to do the same things to your children.
+It would be easy to follow the same pattern, but you don’t have to!

 Continue to Work On Your Relationship With Your Parents

-If the relationship allows, continuing to work on the relationship you have with your parents may very well be healing for you and helpful for your own parenting relationship.
+If the relationship allows, continuing to work on your relationship with your parents may very well be healing for you and your parenting relationship.

-As you work through the resentment that comes from not having been parented gently, it will be helpful to treat your own kids with love, care, compassion, and understanding.
+As you work through the resentment that comes from not being parented gently, treating your own kids with love, care, compassion, and understanding will be helpful.

 Find a Role Model Who Knows How to Parent Gently

-Is there someone in your life who you think does a good job of parenting gently?
+Is there someone you think does a good job of parenting gently in your life?
 Begin to copy what he or she does as a parent.
 This is especially important if you weren’t parented gently as a child.

-Finding a good role model might be exactly what you need to start parenting your kids in a gentle way.
+Finding a good role model might be exactly what you need to start gently parenting your kids.

 Break Your Own Bad Habits

-Typically speaking, if you weren’t parented in a gentle way, then you probably have brought some bad habits into your own parenting.
+If you weren’t parented gently, you probably have brought some bad habits into your own parenting.

-If either of your parents lost their temper quickly, then you may struggle with that as well.
-I understand, that this may not always be the case, but you get the picture!
+If either of your parents lost their temper quickly, you may also struggle with that.
+I understand this may not always be true, but you get the picture!
 Work hard to break your own bad habits with your kids and change one thing at a time.

 Give Yourself Grace

-Understand that it will take time for you to become a gentle parent.
-Especially when you may not have known that as a child.
+It will take time to become a gentle parent, especially when you may not have known that as a child.

-When you fail, and you will, give yourself permission to start over again and don’t give up!
+When you fail (and you will), permit yourself to start over again, and don’t give up!

 Keep a good understanding that your kids are really not trying to destroy your life!
 Remember that your kids are just kids.
 They won’t stay that way forever!
 Then it will be easier to parent gently even if you weren’t.